Fall Foliage on the Blue Ridge Parkway

 October 24-November 5

-Central Virginia areas like Charlottesville and Roanoke near the Blue Ridge Parkway.
+Central Virginia areas like Charlottesville and Roanoke are near the Blue Ridge Parkway.

 The color show nears its end in North Carolina in the Chimney Rock area with an elevation of 1,300 feet.
 Visit Chimney Rock and Lake Lure for a last look at the beautiful fall foliage season in the North Carolina mountains.